yanggautier/GCP_Data_Infrastructure_Terraform/README.md

 # GCP Data pipeline with DBT

+## TODO
+- Name of resource with environment
+- Tag of environment

 ## Description
 Manage and configuration data infrastructure by using Terraform, this infrastructure includes GCS for Datalake, BigQuery for DataWarehouse, GKE for deploy DBT instance in Kubernetes Clusters.